bjornbytes/cargo/README.md

 ===

 Cargo makes it easy to manage assets in a Love2D project by exposing project directories as Lua tables.
+This means you can access your files from a table automatically without needing to load them first.
 Assets are lazily loaded, cached, and can be nested arbitrarily.

 Example